iem-projects/alsa-ladspa-bridge/README.md

 This should allow to build echo-cancellers and similar devices via LADSPA.

-IEMLADSPA is based on 'alsaequal' by Charles Eidsness http://www.thedigitalmachine.net/alsaequal.html
+IEMLADSPA is based on 'alsaequal' by Charles Eidsness:

+  http://www.thedigitalmachine.net/alsaequal.html

 INSTALL